 Identity and Access Management (IAM) solutions provide advanced management of user roles and access privileges.
 You can use IAM solutions to define exactly who gets to use a cloud resource, how, and even when.
 You can set up alerts that monitor behavior, instigate a pre-configured response to anomalous activity, and prevent privileged user abuse.

-2. Prevent Data Loss by Setting Up Backup and Recovery Solutions
+2. Prevent Data Loss by Setting up Backup & Recovery Solutions

 Data is the backbone of your cloud ecosystem.
 This includes raw data generated by connected devices and systems, information that moves from one communication channel to another, and business intelligence reports generated by your analytics teams and tools.